 With a small handful of exceptions, having an assistant makes sense for every business.
 Whether it is a personal assistant for the owner or an assistant the employees can offload administrative tasks to, which enables them to focus on higher-value activities, an assistant is an investment that delivers a killer ROI.

 This is why my partner and I started Work Better Now (WBN).
 We believe so much that every business should have an assistant (at least one) that we wanted to find a way to make having a great assistant affordable to just about every business.
-For $1600 per month (about $10 per hour), you can have a full-time, dedicated assistant enabling you to spend more time on high-valued activities (including spending more time with friends and family if you so choose).
+For $1,750 per month (under $11 per hour), you can have a full-time, dedicated assistant enabling you to spend more time on high-valued activities (including spending more time with friends and family if you so choose).

 We often hear, “I know I should get an assistant but I don’t know where to start.”
 I said the same thing when a friend suggested that I was overdue for an assistant about 6 years ago.
 This is why we have a 15-minute consultation where we can help you determine how an assistant can revolutionize your business and your life (as it has done for mine).
 We also have an onboarding process that ensures that our assistants are freeing up your time from Day 1.
 For more specific ideas check out: 56 Tasks a Virtual Assistant Can Do For You